DataDog/dd-trace-rb/docs/GettingStarted.md

 end
 ```

-If ActiveRecord traces an event that uses a connection described within `databases`, it will use the trace settings assigned to that connection.
-If the connection does not match any in the `databases` option, it will use settings defined by `c.use :active_record` instead.
+If ActiveRecord traces an event that uses a connection that matches a key defined by `describes`, it will use the trace settings assigned to that connection.
+If the connection does not match any of the described connections, it will use default settings defined by `c.use :active_record` instead.

 ### AWS